qlulp/ImageFormatConverter/README.md

 v1.2.0 features:
 - created output window (MesageBox)
 - added dark theme
-- added a button to hide the step bar
 - fixed display of the step bar

 # Screenshots